 2. Hang On Until You Can’t

 Unless your position is truly unbearable, it’s best to hang onto the job you have until you have another actually lined up.
 A bad wage is still more than no wage, and ideally, you’ll have enough saved to keep you afloat should things fall through.
+But what this does mean is committing to defining a plan for finding something new.

 3. Resign In Person